Programming-School-Pro-Coding/Color-Guess-Game/README.md

 ```

 **Run the Server**
-Run server using live Server
+Run server using live Server or open the *index.html* in the browser